Getting Started

 - You can sign in through the expected identity provider.

-- You know which page to open next.
+- You know whether you land in Chat or My Workspaces, and which page to open next.